 ProDataStack partners with all-time leading Nepalese goalscorer Sabitra Bhandari

-Representatives of ‘Sambaa’ will use the platform to propel her towards new commercial opportunities and financial growth.
+Representatives of ‘Samba’ will use the platform to propel her towards new commercial opportunities and financial growth.

 History-making Bhandari, 27, is her country’s all-time leading goalscorer and the first ever Nepalese footballer – female or male – to play in a major European league.